Substance use disorder causes, impacts, and solutions

 Who is most impacted by SUDs?

-While SUDs have wide ranging effects, youth affected by loved ones experiencing SUDs may endure neglect and instability, which may impact their own health and development.
+While SUDs have wide ranging effects on substance users, youth affected by loved ones experiencing SUDs may endure neglect and instability, which may impact their own health and development.
 Marginalized communities may face increased barriers when attempting to access treatment and healthcare, amplifying pre-existing social and economic disparities.

 Social and economic costs